miner/wilkins/README.md

 trailing `+` means "or greater".
 A trailing `.*` means "any increment", but the previous parts must match exactly.
 Only one `+` or `*` is allowed in a feature requirement.
 A qualifier string may follow the version number, but in that case an exact match is required.
 For example, `clj1.5-RC1` matches exactly Clojure "1.5-RC1", and not any other version.
+In the compact form, an optional hyphen may separate the feature name from the version.  `clj-1.5` is the same as `clj1.5`.

-Unqualified feature names are reserved for Wilkins.
-Users may create namespace-qualified names following the usual convention for ownership of the namespace.
+Unqualified feature names beginning with a lowercase letter are reserved for Wilkins to define.
+Users may create feature names beginning with a Capital letter.

 A feature requirement can also be a literal vector of a name symbol and a version string.
-This allows you to use a feature name that contains a digit, such as `[foo.bar/i18n "1.2+"]`.
+This allows you to use a feature name that contains a digit, such as `[lucky7 "1.2+"]`.

 A def requirement simply requires that the name symbol has been declared (it could be a var, class, record type, etc.)  It is specified with `@` prefix, such as `@clojure.core/*data-readers*`.
 There